eskhas/library-automation-project/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/eskhas/library-automation-project?color=%2000ff00)

 # Library Automation Project

 The purpose of this project is to help library personnel to loan books to the people.

+### Latest Update

+- People can loan books
+- Some verifying for deletion

 ### Some Screenshots of the Application

 Home Page

 ![image](https://github.com/user-attachments/assets/427bc755-44e5-47b6-a829-8d173163dcac)